Enel Américas

 Enel Americas is a conglomerate of electric energy companies operating in South America and Central America countries: Argentina, Brazil, Colombia, Peru, Costa Rica, Panama and Guatemala.
 Through its affiliates it generates, transmits and distributes electric power.

+Enel Américas has a total of 16,116 MW of net installed capacity, delivering energy to more than 23.3 million customers, by the end of 2022 Its controlling shareholder is the Italian company Enel S.p.A., a global energy company and one of the largest integrated operators in the energy in the world.

 Enel Américas is one of the largest private companies in Latin America, totaling 15,965 MW of installed capacity and delivering energy to more than 26.3 million customers, as of March 2022.

-Its controlling shareholder is the Italian company Enel S.p.A., a global energy company and one of the largest integrated operators in the energy in the world.

-In December 2020, Enel Americas achieved for the first time the highest recognition of a Chilean-based company in terms of ESG - the ALAS 20 - with the best Company in Chile.
-In January 2020, the Company achieved the bronze medal at the S&P (Robecco SAM) Global Utilities Sustainability Yearbook 2020.
+In January 2023, Enel Américas was once again confirmed in The Sustainability Yearbook, an annual study that compares the sustainability performance of listed companies, based on a demanding and competitive evaluation.
+The company has been part of this selection since 2019 and this year was distinguished for the first time within the Top 5% S&P Global ESG Score category, placing it among the most sustainable companies in the electricity industry worldwide.

 History

 On June 19, 1981, Compañía Chilena de Electricidad S.A. was reorganized into a parent company and three subsidiaries.
 One of these was Compañía Chilena Metropolitana de Distribución Eléctrica S.A.
 In 1985, under the Chilean government's privatization policy, the process of transferring the share capital of Compañía Chilena Metropolitana de Distribución Eléctrica S.A. to the private sector was begun, ending finally on August 10, 1987.

 In this process, the pension fund management companies (AFPs), company employees, institutional investors, and thousands of small shareholders joined the company.
 Its organizational structure was based on activities or operative functions whose results were evaluated functionally and its profitability was limited by a tariff structure as a result of the company's exclusive dedication to the electricity distribution business.